 Hydroxyzine is an antihistamine that was approved by the FDA back in the 1950’s.
 You may not be sure what an antihistamine is but that is okay, and that is why I am here to inform you about what hydroxyzine is and the reasons as to why hydroxyzine for dogs is safe.

 An antihistamine is a drug that fights off allergy symptoms.
 So, what does this have to do with dogs and how does it affect dogs?
 That is the exact thing this article will answer.
-By the time you are finished reading this article, you will have a good understanding about hydroxyzine for dogs.
+By the time you are finished reading this article, you will have a good understanding about hydroxyzine.

 Hydroxyzine has many different things it can do to the human body.
 Chemically saying, it is a first-generation antihistamine of the diphenylmethane and piperazine class.
 It was first formulated in 1956 and marketed by a big brand in the United States the same year.